ZeinaliAmin/StoreFront/README.md

 Files: EnufPartsValidator.java
 Lines: 37
-Added If statement to ensure error message is displayed when adding/updating products lowers part inventory below minimum
+Added conditionals to ensure error message is displayed when adding/updating products lowers part inventory below minimum value

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
 File: PartTest.java